Samindra29/Doctors-Appointment-System-Django/README.md

 3. view location of the Hospital on maps
 5. The doctor's manager can view number of pending appointments on navigation bar
 6. The doctor's manager can fix appointment date
+7. can view the date when the appointment was made
-7. automatically send email to the patient's email after appointment is set by admin
+8. automatically send email to the patient's email after appointment is set by admin

 ## Login credentials